Modern Slavery and Human Trafficking Statement

 As a participant of the UN Global Compact since 2002, the Lufthansa Group attaches great importance in conducting its business in line with internationally acknowledged principles and is committed to embedding respect for human rights as an integral element of its corporate culture.
 The Group has a large unionized workforce represented by a number of different trade unions.

 The companies are obliged to identify human rights risks and report the type and number of suspicious incidents.
-Individual complaints can also be made by third parties to the external ombudsman — confidentially if requested.
+Individual complaints can be made by third parties to the external ombudsman - confidentially if requested.
 Furthermore Lufthansa Group advanced their plans for installing an electronic reporting channel for whistle blowers in 2020.
 Employees of the Lufthansa Group can also report to their manager, human resources department or the employee representatives.
 A works agreement with regard to grievance procedures is already in place for all employees in Germany.

 Our Human Rights Working Group and further safeguarding measures

 A Human Rights Working Group was established within the Human Resources and Legal Affairs Division of the Executive Board in 2017 and comprises of representatives from all relevant head office functions as well as Group companies that are potentially at risk.
 The Project Group monitors and discusses any potential high and extreme risk areas, incidents and actions in relation to Human Rights with the specific field of modern slavery.
 The Working Group meets generally twice a year to monitor the Group's progress in tackling slavery.